 Businesses that embrace gender balance are more successful.
 There is enough Big Data out there to support that.
 Yet we see these incongruous anomalies that just don’t jive.
 How is the needle sticking?

 What steps can HR take to move things on?

 Women who join organisations today are for the most part optimistic and believe they can be anything they want to be.
-Many twenty somethings can be blissfully unaware of the barriers that exist, until they actually hit them.
-By that time the wake-up call maybe too late and disillusionment sets in.
-Entry level is the time to engage women to give them career development support and skill training before they are eligible for Middle Management positions.
+Many twenty-somethings can be blissfully unaware of the barriers that exist, until they actually hit them.
+By that time the wake-up call may be too late and disillusionment sets in.
+Entry-level is the time to engage women to give them career development support and skill training before they are eligible for Middle Management positions.
 Many employers focus their energy only on a handful of hi-po women.
 Extending this to a wider group will help grow a more productive female talent pipeline.
-Employees develop new skills and missing competences can be learned.
+Employees develop new skills and missing competencies can be learned.
 Making decisions for employee development too early, is limiting.

 Female employees should also be encouraged early on to take charge of their own careers.
 There is still an expectation in some quarters that the employer will take care of them, which for many will not be the case.
 Early training and competency development is critical.
 If the employer won’t deal with it, early careerists must take on that responsibility themselves.